-This chart compares what Cuyama Joint Unified School District budgeted last year in the Learning Continuity Plan for actions and services that contribute to increasing or improving services for high needs students with what Cuyama Joint Unified School District estimates it has spent on actions and services that contribute to increasing or improving services for high needs students in the current year.
+This chart compares what Cuyama Joint Unified School District budgeted last year in the LCAP for actions and services that contribute to increasing or improving services for high needs students with what Cuyama Joint Unified School District estimates it has spent on actions and services that contribute to increasing or improving services for high needs students in the current year.

-In 2021-22, Cuyama Joint Unified School District's Learning Continuity Plan budgeted \$484,733.00 for planned actions to increase or improve services for high needs students.
+The text description of the above chart is as follows: In 2021-22, Cuyama Joint Unified School District's LCAP budgeted \$476,623.00 for planned actions to increase or improve services for high needs students.
 Cuyama Joint Unified School District actually spent \$476,000.00 for actions to increase or improve services for high needs students in 2021-22.
-The difference between the budgeted and actual expenditures of \$8,733.00 had the following impact on CJUSD's ability to increase or improve services for high needs students: The budget for staffing was based on the average cost of an FTE.
+The difference between the budgeted and actual expenditures of \$623.00 had the following impact on CJUSD's ability to increase or improve services for high needs students: The budget for staffing was based on the average cost of an FTE.
 The staffing for positions primarily serving high needs students was less than budgeted while providing the same quantity and quality of staff as planned.
-In addition, the ASES program did not have to spend as much money because transportation costs were less then budgeted due to remote learning.
+In addition, the ASES program did not have to spend as much money because transportation costs were less than budgeted due to remote learning.